Website Maryland Aviation Administration

 Experience: Six years of experience in airport operations or airport management, four years of which must have included work as an operations officer or in a position directly responsible for land-based services to aircraft operators.
-These services include the assignment of gate positions and parking areas to aircraft, the monitoring of all airport operations areas for conformance to existing regulations, runway inspections, aircraft emergency service, airport security operations, vehicular traffic control, airport fire/rescue service, crowd control and/or tenant liaison. *One year of this experience must have involved aviation advocacy or outreach.
+These services include the assignment of gate positions and parking areas to aircraft, the monitoring of all airport operations areas for conformance to existing regulations, runway inspections, aircraft emergency service, airport security operations, vehicular traffic control, airport fire/rescue service, crowd control and/or tenant liaison.

 Note: Applicants may substitute on a year-for-year basis additional airport operations experience, as defined above, for the required college education at the rate of one year of experience for thirty credit hours of education.

-Education: Possession of a bachelor’s degree from an accredited college or university in Aviation or Airport Management, Aviation Business Administration, or an equivalent airport/ aviation major (* see below).
+Education: Possession of a bachelor’s degree from an accredited college or university in Aviation or Airport Management, Aviation Business Administration or an equivalent airport/ aviation major (* see below).

 Experience: Four years of experience in airport operations or airport management, two years of which must have included work as an operations officer or in a position directly responsible for land-based services to aircraft operators.
-These services include the assignment of gate positions and parking areas to aircraft, the monitoring of all airport operations areas for conformance to existing regulations, runway inspections, aircraft emergency service, airport security operations, vehicular traffic control, airport fire/rescue service, crowd control and/or tenant liaison. *One year of this experience must have involved aviation advocacy or outreach.
+These services include the assignment of gate positions and parking areas to aircraft, the monitoring of all airport operations areas for conformance to existing regulations, runway inspections, aircraft emergency service, airport security operations, vehicular traffic control, airport fire/rescue service, crowd control and/or tenant liaison.

 * Equivalent airport/aviation majors include: